Franco Colomba: Coaching career

 On 19 July 2007, he was announced as head coach of Serie C1 club Verona.
 However, Verona had a very poor start in their Serie C1 2007–08 campaign, with no wins in the initial seven league matches, and a shock 1–2 defeat against Legnano led the club management to sack Colomba on 8 October 2007.

-In December 2008 he was appointed as new head coach of Ascoli, becoming the third manager of the bianconeri in the Serie B 2008–09, and replacing Vincenzo Chiarenza.
+In December 2008, he was appointed as new head coach of Ascoli, becoming the third manager of the bianconeri in the Serie B 2008–09, and replacing Vincenzo Chiarenza.
 He guided Ascoli into a mid-table finish at the end of the season, but his contract was not extended and therefore left the club.

 On 20 October 2009, Colomba was appointed new head coach of Bologna, taking over from Giuseppe Papadopulo.
 Notably, despite being born in Grosseto, Colomba grew up in Bologna and is a fan of the local club since childhood, and Bologna was also the club that gave him the chance to make his professional football debut.
 After taking the reins of the rossoblu club, he defined his appointment as head coach of Bologna as a dream coming true.
-He guided Bologna to keep their place in the Serie A in 2009–10, however his position was put under question after Sergio Porcedda took over the club.
+He guided Bologna to keep their place in the Serie A in 2009–10; however, his position was put under question after Sergio Porcedda took over the club.
 Originally confirmed at the helm of the club, he was ultimately dismissed on 29 August 2010, exactly one day before the first game of the season, allegedly due to disagreements with the board.

 On 5 April 2011, Colomba was announced as the new head coach of Parma, replacing Pasquale Marino, and saved the club from relegation, being subsequently confirmed at the helm of the club also for the new season.
 On 9 January 2012, he was fired and replaced by Roberto Donadoni following Parma extended winless streak to six matches with a 5–0 loss to Inter.

-On 22 June 2014, he signed with newly formed Indian Super League outfit FC Pune City as manager.
+On 22 June 2014, he signed with newly formed Indian Super League outfit Pune City as manager.